 Since the ReWire engine is version-dependent, this needs to be done for every Live version installed on your computer before you want to run it as a ReWire client.
-E.g. if you have used Live 8 as ReWire slave to another DAW until now and you decide to use Live 9 as the slave instead, it will be necessary to launch Live 9 by itself at least once, otherwise ReWire won't work.
+E.g. if you have used Live 8 as ReWire Device to another DAW until now and you decide to use Live 9 as the ReWire Device instead, it will be necessary to launch Live 9 by itself at least once, otherwise ReWire won't work.

-Note: For Windows users, both the ReWire Master and Slave may need to be run in administrator mode to successfully ReWire.
+Note: For Windows users, both the ReWire Host and ReWire Device may need to be run in administrator mode to successfully ReWire.
 To launch a program as Administrator, simply right-click the Live or other DAW icon from your desktop and select "Run as Administrator.".